Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 Described above is only a half of the steps involved in saving the registry modifications to disk.
 In order to explain the rest two integers must be introduced: **_hive sequence number 1_** and **_hive sequence number 2_**, both stored in the hive primary file and maintained equal.
 Once the “dirty” data is successfully written to one of _.logN_ files, _hive sequence number 1_ is increased by one while _hive sequence 2_ retains its previous value; after that the same data is copied to the _hive primary file_.
 If Windows crashes mid-operation, mismatch between the two sequence numbers will instruct the OS to transfer the modifications from the _transaction log_ to the _primary file_ upon the next successful boot and update the second _sequence number_.
 As a result, the hive will end up being in a consistent state.

 Next let us take a quick look inside the **_primary file_**.
 The first concept one should learn about is **_block_**, which can be thought of as an allocation unit and is always 4Kb in size.
 Should the _primary file_ be extended to accommodate more data the space will always be allocated in multiples of the _block_ size.
-At the very beginning of the file is a so-called **_base block_**. _Base block_ contains what essentially is a hive header and provides all sort of useful information including, notably, hive _sequence numbers_.
+At the very beginning of the file is a so-called **_base block_**. _Base block_ contains what essentially is a hive header and provides all sort of useful information including, notably, hive sequence numbers.

 The registry data itself – a hierarchy of keys and associated values – are stored in **_cells_**.
 Each _cell_ holds one of the following: a key, list of subkeys,  list of values, value, or security descriptor.
-Recent versions of Windows introduced a new feature called “layered keys”, but since the _HKLM\SOFTWARE_ hive does not seem to support them yet we will not discuss the subject here.
+Recent versions of Windows introduced a new feature called “layered keys”, but since the _HKLM\SOFTWARE_ hive does not seem to support them yet, we will not discuss the subject here.

 The keys hierarchy is constructed by means of _cell indexes_ whereby a **_cell index_** is defined as an offset of the cell into the _primary file_ starting from the first byte that follows the _base block_.
 Thus, a _cell_ of a parent key contains an index of a “list of subkeys” cell (which, internally, is nothing more than a sequence of subkeys’ cell indexes) and, what will turn out to be of particular interest to us, a _cell_ of each subkey holds a _cell index_ of its parent.

-When a new _cell_ is appended to the hive a container that would hold it, a so-called **_bin_**, is created.
+When a new cell is appended to the hive, a container that would hold it, a so-called **_bin_**, is created.
 The unoccupied space between the end of the _cell_ and the end of the _bin_ (possibly of nonzero size because of the block-granular allocations) is considered free and in the future may be allotted to another cell (provided the cell is small enough to fit therein).
 The figure below (borrowed from Maxim Suhanov’s [_Windows registry file format specification_](https://github.com/msuhanov/regf/blob/master/Windows%20registry%20file%20format%20specification.md) illustrates the structure that has just been described.

 <figure style="text-align:center">
   <img src="/resources/images/abyss_partIII_registry.png" alt="Strucure of Windows Registry" style="max-width:801px;max-height:293px;display:inline-block"/>